queryverse/Vega.jl/docs/src/userguide/vlspec.md

 ## The `@vlplot` macro

 The `@vlplot` macro is the main way to specify plots in [VegaLite.jl](https://github.com/queryverse/VegaLite.jl).
 The macro uses a syntax that is closely aligned with the JSON format of the original [Vega-Lite](https://vega.github.io/vega-lite/) specification.
 It is very simple to take a vega-lite specification and "translate" it into a corresponding `@vlplot` macro call.
 In addition, the macro provides a number of convenient syntax features that allow for a concise expression of common vega-lite patterns.
-These shorthand give [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) a syntax that can be used in a productive way for exploratory data analysis.
+These shorthands give [VegaLite.jl](https://github.com/queryverse/VegaLite.jl) a syntax that can be used in a productive way for exploratory data analysis.

 A very simple [Vega-Lite](https://vega.github.io/vega-lite/) JSON specification looks like this: